maxime-pico/karma/README.md

 You should have some things already installed on your machine:

 - [`docker-compose`](https://docs.docker.com/compose/install/) — This will help you automatically setup the needed containers on your machine.
 Please note that a prerequisite for docker compose is having [Docker CE](https://docs.docker.com/install/) already installed
-- [Node](https://nodejs.org/en/) — This will allow you to run the servers on your machine.
+- [Node](https://nodejs.org/en/) v10.10.0 or above — This will allow you to run the servers on your machine.
 The recommended install of node is through [`nvm`](https://github.com/creationix/nvm#installation)
 - [`npm`](https://www.npmjs.com/get-npm) or [`yarn`](https://yarnpkg.com/en/) — To install all the dependencies of the project
 - [`git`](https://git-scm.com/) — as the code version system